-Years of use by crowds of kids, plus direct exposure to the sun had weakened the fibres and caused it to tear.
+YEARS of use by the crowd of kids from our street, plus constant direct exposure to the sun, had weakened the fibres and caused it to tear.

-Read our VULY trampoline review to see why!
+Read our VULY trampoline review below to see why we think so!

 VULY ULTRA Trampoline Review of Set Up

-The four boxes of parts were distinctly labelled, and the parts were stored in boxes with similar parts.
+The four boxes of parts for our Vuly trampoline were distinctly labelled, and the parts were stored in boxes with similar parts.

-The W poles, T-joiners, springs and the spring tool in one.
+The W poles, T-joiners, springs and the spring tool in one box.

 The curved poles and jump mat in another.